 Why BSA Compliance is Critical Today

-In a recent survey conducted by the Risk Management Association to determine the biggest challenges faced by community banks, complying with the Bank Secrecy Act (BSA) was at the top of the list.
+A recent survey conducted by the Risk Management Association determined the biggest challenges faced by community banks.
+It’s no surprise that complying with the Bank Secrecy Act (BSA) was at the top of the list!
 This is especially relevant right now given the increased emphasis regulators are placing on compliance with the BSA.

-Specifically, the BSA requires community banks to keep records of cash purchases of negotiable instruments and file reports of such purchases that exceed certain thresholds.
-Banks must file suspicious activity reports (or SARs) in a timey manner if they see anything that might indicate money laundering, tax evasion or other criminal activities by bank customers.
+Specifically, the BSA requires banks to keep records of cash purchases of negotiable instruments, and file reports on transactions exceeding $10,000 (Currency Transaction Report), among other things.
+Banks must also file suspicious activity reports (or SARs) in a timely manner if they see anything that might indicate money laundering, tax evasion or other criminal activities by bank customers.
 According to OCC regulations, a SAR filing is required for any potential crimes:

 - Involving insider abuse, regardless of the dollar amount;

 - Where there is an identifiable suspect and the transaction involves $5,000 or more; and